chinsanchung/frontend-myreads/README.md

 ## Preparations
 - At first, you should install NPM at the project folder. `npm install`
 - Second, Link and Route component need react-router-dom.
-Install it. `npm install --save react-router-dom`
+Install it. `npm install --save react-router-dom`.
+But package.json has dependencies, so it will be installed with `npm install`.

 ## Funtion
 - At main page, there are list of books from Book Lender API.